marshalloffutt/temperature-converter/README.md

-# A Simple Temperature Converter
+# Temperature Converter

+## Description
-This is a simple temperature converter app that can convert temperatures from fahrenheit to celsius, and vice versa.
+This is a simple temperature converter app where user can convert temperatures from fahrenheit to celsius, and vice versa.
+This app was coded using entirely vanilla JavaScript, and CSS.

 ## Screenshot
 ![main screen shot](./screenshots/converter.png)